-Courses transferable to the California State University are indicated by "CSU" and those transferable to the University of California are indicated by "UC" under the course description in the "Courses of Instruction" section of this catalog beginning on page 77.
+Copper Mountain College courses that are transferable to the California State University are indicated by "CSU" and those transferable to the University of California are indicated by "UC" under the course description in the "Courses of Instruction" section of this catalog beginning on page 76.
 The CSU or UC designates courses accepted for elective credit.
 Such courses count for the 60 units required for advanced standing transfer to CSU or UC.
-Students interested in transferring to the University of California should refer to the University of California Transfer Course Agreement, available in the Transfer Center, and in the Student Services Office to make sure they have enough units, since we offer several UC transferable courses for which credit is decreased by one or more units by UC.
+Students interested in transferring to the University of California should refer to the University of California Transfer Course Agreement, available in the Transfer Center and in the Student Services Office, to make sure they have enough units, since CMC offers several UC transferable courses for which credit is decreased by one or more units by UC.